-While a new affluence has arrived, visitors can still see a variety of Polands: Lively and cosmopolitan urban centers; breathtaking medieval cities showing off a dynamic history; grimy industrial zones still cleaning up the mess left by the Soviets; and hundreds of traditional farm villages in the countryside.
+While Poland's modern affluence is no longer news, visitors can still see a variety of Polands: Lively and cosmopolitan urban centers, breathtaking medieval cities showing off a dynamic history, grimy industrial zones still cleaning up the mess left by the Soviets, and hundreds of traditional farm villages in the countryside.

 As I'm more nostalgic for the humble old days than most locals, I'm sure to venture into the countryside.
 City dwellers often talk about the "simple people" of Poland — those descended from generations of farmers, working the same plots for centuries and living an uncomplicated, traditional lifestyle.
 Spending time with this large contingent of old-fashioned, down-to-earth folks can be a great way to get a true sense of Poland's story.

 Sometimes my nostalgia for the old times confounds my Polish hosts.
-In Kraków, my friend Kasia, wanted to treat me to a fine dinner and asked where I'd like to eat.
-I said a "milk bar."
+In Kraków, my friend Kasia wanted to treat me to a fine dinner and asked where I'd like to eat.
+"A milk bar," I said.
 Kasia said her mother would never forgive her if I took her American friend to one of these bleak government-subsidized workers' diners.
 I begged, promising I'd never tell, and Kasia agreed.

-In the communist era, the government subsidized the food at milk bars.
-The idea: to allow lowly workers to afford a meal out.
+In the communist era, the government subsidized the food at milk bars — thereby providing lowly workers a chance to afford a meal out.
 The tradition continues, and today Poland still foots the bill for most of your milk-bar meal.
-Prices remain astoundingly low — my bill usually comes to about $3 — and, while communist-era fare was less than lively, today's milk-bar cuisine is more tasty.
+Prices remain astoundingly low — my bill usually comes to about $5 — and, while communist-era fare was less than lively, today's milk-bar cuisine is tastier.

 At milk bars, the service is aimed at locals.
 You're unlikely to find an English menu.
-If the milk-bar lady asks you any questions, you have three options: nod stupidly until she just gives you something; repeat one of the things she just said (assuming she's asked you to choose between two options, such as meat or cheese in your pierogi); or hope that a kindly English-speaking person in line will leap to your rescue.
-If nothing else, ordering at a milk bar is a fiesta of gestures.
+If the milk-bar lady asks you any questions, you have three options: nod happily until she just gives you something; repeat one of the things she just said (assuming she's asked you to choose between two options, such as meat or cheese in your pierogi); or hope that a kindly English-speaking person in line will come to your rescue.
+If nothing else, ordering at a milk bar is an adventure in internationally understood gestures.
 Smiling seems to slightly extend the patience of milk-bar staffers.